brandur/sorg/content/drafts/redis-cluster.md

   Cluster
 location: San Francisco
 published_at: 2018-03-17T16:52:38Z
-hook: Flattening a single very hot vertical Redis node out out horizontally with Redis Cluster.
+hook: Flattening a single very hot vertical Redis node into a horizontal Redis Cluster.
 ---

 Redis is the often unspoken workhorse of production.
 It's